MARTHA'S VINEYARD GARDEN CLUB

 Picture

-Instead of flowers on Valentine’s Day, how about a gift certificate to your loved one’s favorite nursery?
-Valentine’s Day flowers have often been stored to be ‘stockpiled’ for the February 14th rush and are marked up substantially.
-A gift certificate will be remembered in April and May, long after flowers are faded.
-If a nursery gift certificate isn’t appropriate, how about a membership in a horticultural, environmental, or conservation organization?
+Instead of flowers on Valentine’s Day, how about a gift certificate to your loved one’s favorite nursery or seed company?
+If a nursery or seed company gift certificate isn’t appropriate, how about a membership in a horticultural, environmental, or conservation organization...or best yet, how about a membership to the MV Garden Club?

 Picture